kooBH/RtAudioWrapper/README.md

 But in Windows you need to change driver's buffer size manually, and set input_size param as well.

 # Why do I need to use resampler ?
-Usally input files I use are 16kHz.
+Usually input files I use are 16kHz.
 And most of output device don't support 16kHz, mostly 48kHz.

 # NOTICE